AdelaideCPC/aucpl-cli/README.md

 A helpful command-line interface for AUCPL problem setters.

 > [!WARNING]
-> This tool is currently in active development, and is not ready for general use.
+> This tool is currently in active development, and breaking changes can occur at any point.

 ## Getting started